McLargo/mkdown-docs/docs/architecture/patterns/domain-driven.md

 Domain-Driven Design (DDD) is a software development approach that focuses on generating a deep understanding of the business domain.
 It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complex domains.

-Key concepts of DDD are:
+## Key concepts

 - **Ubiquitous language**: The language is used by all team members, from product owners, to developers, QA, and stakeholders.
 Business concepts, rules,